TamirPol/spotch-match/README.md

 Hovering below "Images not yet available in this version" in profile page and pressing it rickrolls you

 ## Support
-Please contect the developer at tpoly1@ocdsb.ca for support or feature requests
+Please contact the developer at tpoly1@ocdsb.ca for support or feature requests

 ## Sources